wooorm/dictionaries/dictionaries/es-VE/readme.md

 # dictionary-es-ve

-Spanish (or Castilian, Venezuela) spelling dictionary in UTF-8.
+Spanish (or Castilian; Venezuela) spelling dictionary in UTF-8.

 Useful with [hunspell][], [`nodehun`][nodehun], [`nspell`][nspell],
 Open Office, LibreOffice, Firefox and Thunderbird, or [macOS][].